-Physics: Each of the required engineering-oriented physics courses (PHYS 121, 122, 123) contains a laboratory component.
+Physics: Each of the required calculus-based physics courses (PHYS 121, 122, 123) contains a laboratory component.
 Students transferring physics without laboratories will be required to take separate one-credit laboratories - PHYS 296, 297, 298.
 These are taken pass/fail (credit/no credit).

 Chemistry: The required engineering-oriented chemistry course (CHEM 121) contains a laboratory component (CHEM 131).
 Students transferring chemistry without laboratories will be required to take the one-credit laboratory CHEM 131.

 CAD: The engineering graphics course (MEGR 105) includes sketching, tolerancing and 3D parametric modeling.
 Transfer courses that use software such as SolidWorks, SolidEdge, ProEngineer or AutoCAD Inventor usually contain the required content.
-Courses that use traditional AutoCAD do not meet these requirements.
+Courses that use AutoCAD do not meet these requirements.